Mrs Emma Bailey

-I have been a Local Authority nominated Governor since 2008 and am currently chair of the governing body.
+I have been a Local Authority nominated Governor since 2008.
 I was raised in Leeds before attending Durham University to study Applied Physics and Electronics.
 After moving south for work, I returned to Durham as a mature PhD student – before another two moves for work saw me finally settling in West Kirby with my wife in 2001.
 We have one daughter who attends WKPS.

 I work as an IT Manager, specialising in security, for an inspection and testing company in Ellesmere Port.
 When I find the time, my main interests are walking, cooking and folk music.
 And one day soon I hope to get round to re-starting running.

 Originally from the Wirral, I’ve lived in West Kirby since 2012.
 My wife and I have two girls who both attend West Kirby Primary School.